-Induction hobs are quicker than other types of hob and cheaper to run because they use only the precise amount of energy you need.
+Induction hobs are quicker than other types of hob and more efficient to run because there's no heat loss from the hob surface into the air.

-You will need to check that your pots and pans work on an induction hob, or invest in a new set.
+Before you buy, you should check your pots and pans work on an induction hob, as you may need to invest in a new set.

-Induction hobs have plummeted in price over the past few years, and the cheapest cost less than £250.
-At the other end of the scale, a top-of-the-range model could set you back more than £3,000.
+Induction hobs have plummeted in price over the past few years, and a cheap four-zone model can cost less than £200.
+At the other end of the scale, a top-of-the-range number could set you back £2,000.

-Electric ceramic hobs are often less than £200.
+Electric ceramic hobs often cost less than £200.
 As with gas and induction hobs, larger, pricier models are available.

 From special burners for woks through to child-safety features, here are some things to think about depending on how you want to use your hob.

-Wok burners: some hobs feature a large high-powered gas wok burner that provides intense, rapid heat.
+Wok burners Some hobs have a large high-powered gas wok burner that provides intense, rapid heat.
 These are designed for stir-fry cooking.
 Some induction hobs also have a dedicated wok zone, with a curved indentation in the hob's surface.

-Child-safety lock: most electric ceramic and induction hobs have safety locks to stop the controls from being operated by inquisitive children.
+Child-safety lock Most electric ceramic and induction hobs have safety locks to stop the controls being adjusted by inquisitive children.

-Power boost: this heats up a cooking zone more quickly.
-It's a rapid intense heat that's good for stir-frying or searing meat.
+Power boost This heats up an electric cooking zone more quickly.
+It's a rapid, intense heat that's good for stir-frying or searing meat.

 Hobs come in various shapes and sizes.
-Most have four cooking zones, but there are plenty to choose from with five.
-They tend to be about 51cm or 52cm front-to-back, which means that they'll fit on to standard-sized kitchen counters.
+Most have four cooking zones, but there are plenty of to choose from.
+They tend to be between 70cm and 90cm wide, and 51cm or 52cm front to back, which means that they'll fit onto standard-sized kitchen counters.